puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Protocol supported by the policy label.
 All policies bound to the policy label must either match the specified protocol or be a subtype of that protocol.
 Available settings function as follows:

-* HTTP - Supports policies that process HTTP traffic.
+* 'HTTP' - Supports policies that process HTTP traffic.
 Used to access unencrypted Web sites.
 This is the default setting.
-* SSL - Supports policies that process HTTPS/SSL encrypted traffic.
+* 'SSL' - Supports policies that process HTTPS/SSL encrypted traffic.
 Used to access encrypted Web sites.
-* TCP - Supports policies that process any type of TCP traffic, including HTTP.
+* 'TCP' - Supports policies that process any type of TCP traffic, including HTTP.
-* SSL_TCP - Supports policies that process SSL-encrypted TCP traffic, including SSL.
+* 'SSL_TCP' - Supports policies that process SSL-encrypted TCP traffic, including SSL.
-* UDP - Supports policies that process any type of UDP-based traffic, including DNS.
+* 'UDP' - Supports policies that process any type of UDP-based traffic, including DNS.
-* DNS - Supports policies that process DNS traffic.
+* 'DNS' - Supports policies that process DNS traffic.
-* ANY - Supports all types of policies except HTTP, SSL, and TCP.
+* 'ANY' - Supports all types of policies except HTTP, SSL, and TCP.
-* SIP_UDP - Supports policies that process UDP based Session Initiation Protocol (SIP) traffic.
+* 'SIP_UDP' - Supports policies that process UDP based Session Initiation Protocol (SIP) traffic.
 SIP initiates, manages, and terminates multimedia communications sessions, and has emerged as the standard for Internet telephony (VoIP).
-* RTSP - Supports policies that process Real Time Streaming Protocol (RTSP) traffic.
+* 'RTSP' - Supports policies that process Real Time Streaming Protocol (RTSP) traffic.
 RTSP provides delivery of multimedia and other streaming data, such as audio, video, and other types of streamed media.
-* RADIUS - Supports policies that process Remote Authentication Dial In User Service (RADIUS) traffic.
+* 'RADIUS' - Supports policies that process Remote Authentication Dial In User Service (RADIUS) traffic.
 RADIUS supports combined authentication, authorization, and auditing services for network management.
-* MYSQL - Supports policies that process MYSQL traffic.
+* 'MYSQL' - Supports policies that process MYSQL traffic.
-* MSSQL - Supports policies that process Microsoft SQL traffic.
+* 'MSSQL' - Supports policies that process Microsoft SQL traffic.

 #####`name`

 Name for the object.
 Must begin with an ASCII alphabetic or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

-#####`provider`

-The specific backend to use for this `netscaler_cspolicylabel` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 ###Type: netscaler_cspolicylabel_cspolicy_bind